Evolution of languages: Asia

 One of the world's primary language families, Hurro-Urartian was spoken in Anatolia and Mesopotomia before going extinct.
 It is known from the remains of just two languages.
 Hurrian may have originated in Armenia and spread to the Mitanni kingdom in northern Mesopotamia by the 2nd millennium BC.
 The language fell victim to the Bronze Age collapse in the 13th century BC along with Ugaritic and Hittite.

 In the Caucasus, spoken versions of Proto-Armenian likely appeared around the 3rd millennium BC, amassing loanwords from Indo-Aryan Mitanni, Anatolian languages such as Luwian and Hittite, Semitic languages such as Akkadian and Aramaic, and the Hurrio-Urartian languages.
 Modern day Armenia was monolingually Armenian speaking by the 2nd century BC.
 However, written forms of the language do not appear until a translation of the Bible in the 5th century.

 To the north and west of Armenia, Proto-Kartvelian began to diverge, with Old Georgian appearing by the 1st millennium BC in the Kingdom of Iberia.
 Aramaic remained the region's language of religion and literature until the 4th century conversion to Christianity.

 Asia Minor was a region of substantial linguistic diversity during ancient times.
 People in Galatia in central Anatolia spoke the Celtic Galatian language from the 3rd century BC until its extinction around the 4th century CE, or perhaps as late as the 6th century.
 Phrygian, seemingly a close relative of Greek appeared around the 8th century BC and went out of use in the 5th century CE, with Paleo-Phrygian inscriptions written in a Phoenician-derived script and later writings in Greek script.

 Hattians in Asia Minor spoke the non-Indo-European agglutinative Hattic language between the 3rd and 2nd millennium BC, before being absorbed by Hittite.
 Kaskian spoke by Kaskians in the mountains along the Black Sea at a similar time in the Bronze Age, potentially as a proto-version of the later Circassian and Abkhaz language.

-The Cimmerians a nomadic Indo-European people likely attacked Urartu a subject state of the Neo-Assyrian Empire around 714 BC, although only a few names survive in Assyrian records.